Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

    - written for better understanding
    - <code style="color : black"># single line comments</code> : used for single line comments
    - <code style="color : black">'''multi-line comments'''</code> : used for multi-line comments
+   - ''' more than 1 line string ''' is called string literal